-Sleep hygiene is a set of habits and routines that make falling asleep faster and sleep more restful.
-These tips are intended to help you to fall asleep easier.
+Good sleep hygiene is a set of habits and routines that make falling asleep faster and sleep more restful.
+These tips will help you to fall asleep easier.

 Make sure to book some time to relax before going to bed.
-Try to find a peaceful way to disconnect from the day and stress.
+Try to find a peaceful way to disconnect from the day’s activities and stress.
 Try to avoid active or exhilarating activities close to bedtime.

-Make your bedroom a peaceful and dark environment.
+Make your bedroom into a peaceful and dark sleep-promoting environment.
 If possible, the bedroom should be dedicated to sleep only.
-Space should be as quiet and dark as possible.
-Try sleeping in a colder environment than the rest of your house - too hot climate makes it harder to fall asleep.
-You can also turn visible clocks to face other ways than your bed.
-This way, tracking the time falling asleep gets harder and can stress you less.
+It should be as quiet and dark as possible.
+Try to make the room cooler than the rest of your house - too hot temperature makes it harder to fall asleep.
+Hide all clock faces so that you can’t keep track of time and get stressed if falling asleep takes more time.

-Eat a snack or a light meal before going to bed - it’s harder to sleep while hungry.
-Consume beverages in moderation before bedtime, to avoid trips to the bathroom during the night.
+Eat a snack or a light meal before going to bed - it’s hard to sleep if you get hungry.
+Consume beverages moderately in the evening to avoid trips to the bathroom during the night.

-Minimize the time you are awake in the bed.
-If you can’t fall asleep quickly, get out of the bed and wait until you get tired or sleepy while occupying yourself with something relaxing, such as reading a book or listening to music.
-Staying in bed more time than necessary is often counterproductive and causes even more difficulties falling asleep.
+Minimize the time you spend awake in the bed.
+If you can’t fall asleep quickly, get out of the bed and wait until you get sleepy again.
+In the meantime, occupy yourself with something relaxing, such as reading a book or listening to music.
+Rolling around in bed sleepless is often counterproductive and might make falling asleep even more difficult.

 Stepanski, E. J., & Wyatt, J. K. (2003).
 Use of sleep hygiene in the treatment of insomnia.
 Sleep Medicine Reviews, 7(3), 215–225.